 open/close all folders

 - Hinamizawa has a few of these that everyone knew about and left for traditional purposes.
-Unfortunately, someone decided to put one of them back to work.
+Unfortunately, someone (namely, Shion in full Yandere mode) decided to put one of them back to work.

-- Numerous Hentai works take place in one of these.
+- Numerous Hentai works take place in or have at least one scene in one of these.

 - In Fairy Tail, Laki Olietta's bedroom is one of these.

 - Johnny the Homicidal Maniac had a complex, multi-story torture cellar that was bigger than his house.
 People who wondered why he had a wall covered in blood usually ended up there.
 Slightly justified in that he did have the sense to soundproof it.
-Lampshaded by Johnny ranting about how he's amazed he hasn't ever been caught, even after killing someone in broad daylight with people around.
+It wasn't built by Johnny, but apparently came with the house.
+And is growing on its own accord, making more rooms and corridors as the series goes on....

 - The Farm at North Cross and Lennox from the Sin City series, featuring in both "The Hard Goodbye," where it was Kevin and Cardinal Roark's base of operation for their cannibalistic impulses, and "That Yellow Bastard," where it was where the truly sick titular character took Nancy after kidnapping her.